• Skip to primary navigation

 • Adjust the seasoning at the end to taste.
 When it comes to cooking, taste everything.
 Tinker with the measurements of fish sauce, sugar, and salt at the end to get your desired taste.

 • Be patient!
-To achieve that melt-off of the bone effect for these ribs, you will need to simmer the meat until the coconut water reduces to about ¼ of its original volume.
+To achieve that melt-off-of-the-bone effect for these ribs, you will need to simmer the meat until the coconut water reduces to about 1/4 of its original volume.

 • Storage Instructions: You can store leftover thit kho in the refrigerator in an airtight container for up to 1 week.
 Once you refrigerate this dish, the fat will solidify at the top.
 You can microwave it and the fat will dissolve.
 You can also freeze in an airtight container for up to 3 months.